 Ivermectin solution is given orally.
 It’s best to squirt it into the mouth, rather than adding to food, to be sure your dog gets it all.

-I give my Bichons just over .1 cc or .1 ml.
-This is a double dose for better protection.
-Please note that this is a very small amount– about 3 drops!
-I use the smallest syringe size and squirt it into their mouth.
+I use a small syringe to draw it up and squirt it into their mouth.
 They act like it tastes nasty!!
 The sheep drench doesn’t appear to have an expiration date.
 One container will last you FOREVER!

 Directions for using Pyrantel Pamoate-